 There are three other factors affecting a global rollout of RCS.

 One is that RCS works over IP channels – if you don’t have any internet connectivity (either network or wi-fi) RCS won’t work.
 In this case, however, SMS can be used as a fallback.
 There’s a loss of some functionality, but it doesn’t spell disaster.

 The second is trickier – Apple is still on the fence when it comes to RCS.
-Their iMessage platform doesn’t currently support RCS and it is unclear when it will.
+Their iMessage platform doesn’t currently offer RCS support and it is unclear when it will.
 Since the iPhone accounts for 20% of the global handset market (closer to 50% in North America), that compromises interoperability and complicates A2P use-cases.
+Enterprises will only be able to reach Android users.
 Operators could potentially offer their own apps on the iStore, but this negates much of the inherent convenience of RCS.

 For MNOs, the question is even more pressing.
 How are they to effectively monetize RCS so that it proves sustainable?
 Whilst RCS promises to recoup some of the A2P messaging business lost to OTTs, it must do so at a price that not only pays for itself but also compensates for any SMS A2P messaging lost to the newer, more evolved format.

 “The thing that distinguishes GMS from most other service providers … is that we keep the interests of the MNOs at the forefront of what we do – thus we will monitor developments in RCS and, in view of these developments, will ensure that we properly support the efforts of MNOs to drive the revenue opportunities resulting and assist them in their competitive struggles with the OTT providers.” – Robert Rose, GMS Chief Strategy Officer

 2019 and Beyond